How fear influences the decision-making of leaders.

 And finally, the fear of obligation.
 To do an Organizational Network Analysis you need to engage the employees, and once they are engaged, they will expect action.
 Again, so much easier to just not ask…

 We all do it, and we do it often.
 Let our (unconscious) fear take part in our decision-making.
-Whenever something MIGHT bring an unwanted result/reply, we tend to put off doing it, for as long as possible… But afterwards, we always think “why didn’t I do it sooner.”
+Whenever something MIGHT bring an unwanted result/reply, we tend to put off doing it, for as long as possible… But afterward, we always think “why didn’t I do it sooner.”
 Actually, that is one of the most used phrases by our clients after we deliver the results.

 So yes, we are only human, but isn’t it time to challenge our nature?